 - A Basic Form must be associated with a webpage for a given website for the form to be viewable within the site.

 - The Connection table subgrids aren't supported in basic forms.
 If you add a Connection table subgrid to the form using Form designer, error messages are displayed when you render the form on the portal and use the Connection table.

 - Duplicate fields, Party List fields, and business rules aren't supported in basic forms.

 - Field level code components are in public preview, and can be added to forms.
 More information: Add a code component to a field in a model-driven app

-- Image attributes, file attributes and table images aren't supported in basic forms, advanced forms or when using liquid template tags, such as fetchxl.
+- Image attributes, file attributes and table images aren't supported in basic forms, multistep forms or when using liquid template tags, such as fetchxl.